 Welcome to Cornell!

-The Graduate School’s Orientation for new Fall 2018 students is Monday, August 20 from 9:00 am to noon in Bailey Hall.
+The Graduate School’s Orientation for new Spring 2019 students is Friday, January 18 from 9:00 am to noon in the Biotechnology Building.

 Please note: Graduate School Orientation does not replace your graduate field’s orientation program, it supplements it and introduces you to Cornell’s larger, interdisciplinary community.
 Please consult your field’s website for field and college-specific orientation programs.